notmatthancock/outline_to_dot/README.md

 Convert a simple markdown-style outline format to graphviz.
-Run `example.py` to see an example.
-Basically, this takes a string formatted in a indentation outline format and outputs the corresponding hierarchy in graphviz format.
+Essentially, this is a small function which takes a string formatted in a indented outline format and outputs the corresponding hierarchy in graphviz format.
 See below or `example.py`.

 Example input: